What uses up your broadband allowance?

 1 NBN Co has introduced two new speed tiers–Superfast and Ultrafast–but these are only available in certain locations.
-Dodo does not currently offer any plans for these speeds.
+Dodo currently offers Superfast only.

 The performance of the above activities is influenced by the total number of people using a single nbn access point at the same time, with higher speeds better for more than three simultaneous connections.

 2 nbn15 and nbn25 are not suitable for large downloads.